katcipis/sophia/notes/architecture.md

 But of course there are more subtle scenarios, that lend themselves more easily to async, then the discussion can be more rich.
-For example, in a banking system, transfer for sure are async, because the real world problem they solve literally can take days.
+For example, in a banking system, transfers for sure are async, because the real world problem they solve literally can take days.
 So something async is very suitable here.

 In the end it is a mindset.
 You are going to be wrong anyway, I just prefer to be wrong on the side of "it is way too simple and is not enough".
-Specially because being way too simple is easier to detect.
+Specially because being way too simple is easier to detect and fix, making systems complex is very easy, simplifying systems is orders of magnitude higher.

 When things are way too complicated but at least seems to be enough it is trickier to see you have a problem.
 Because you need to detect that even